Antonio Villaraigosa: Personal life

-Villaraigosa's first of four children, Marisela Villar, was born when he was 21.
-His second child, Prisila Villar, was born four years later.
+Villaraigosa's first of four children was born when he was 21.
+His second child was born four years later.

 He married Corina Raigosa on November 28, 1987, and adopted a combination of their last names as his family name.
-The couple had two children, Natalia and Antonio Jr. In the wake of his affair with Spanish-language television reporter Mirthala Salinas, Villaraigosa announced that he was separating from his wife, and on June 12, 2007, Corina Villaraigosa filed for dissolution of marriage in the Los Angeles Superior Court due to adultery.
+The couple had two children.
+In the wake of his affair with Spanish-language television reporter Mirthala Salinas, Villaraigosa announced that he was separating from his wife, and on June 12, 2007, Corina Villaraigosa filed for dissolution of marriage in the Los Angeles Superior Court due to adultery.
 Villaraigosa acknowledged on July 3, 2007, that he was in a relationship with Salinas.
 As a result of the affair, Salinas was suspended by her employer, Telemundo, and against her will was relocated to Riverside, after which she resigned.
 In a New Yorker profile published shortly before the divorce, Villaraigosa acknowledged that he and Corina had had difficulties over the course of their marriage.
 "In a twenty-year marriage, there are many ups and downs", Villaraigosa said.
 The same article in The New Yorker also reported that, in 1994, while his wife had been battling thyroid cancer, Villaraigosa left town for several days with the wife of a close friend following his election to the California State Assembly.
 As a result, his wife filed for a divorce, and they were estranged for two and a half years.

 Villaraigosa had a relationship with Lu Parker, a local television news anchor and 1994 Miss USA, in March 2009.
 In July 2012, Parker's publicist told the Los Angeles Times that the couple's relationship had ended on May 25, 2012.

 Villaraigosa married Patricia Govea on August 6, 2016, in San Miguel de Allende, Mexico.

-Villaraigo and Govea separated in 2018 and filed for divorce in 2022.
+Villaraigosa and Govea separated in 2018 and filed for divorce in 2022.